Leh to Pangong to Leh on the Same Day—Is it Even Possible? by Vansh Tiwari

 The worn clothes have already dried.
 Still, the body feels cold when riding.

-Finally, on reaching Durbuk, we started locating clothing shops to get new Shoes & Socks pairs.
+Finally, on reaching Durbuk, we started locating cloths shop to get new Shoes & Socks pairs.

 We found a store, although it exclusively deals with military things and no clothing for civilians.